ylee9/presentation_materials/README.md

-GitHub preview is limimted and may also mess up the document formatting.
+GitHub preview is limited and may also mess up the document formatting.
 For best viewing, please download the file and open it locally.